Oligosita

 Distribution

-with records from Italy, China (including Xinyang), upstate New York, Alberta, Amazonas, Andhra Pradesh, Arizona, and Bolivia. have been collected in association with agricultural and ornamental grasses, including crimson fountain grass (Pennisetum setaceum) in Italy.
+with records from Italy, China (including Xinyang), upstate New York, Alberta, Amazonas, Andhra Pradesh, Arizona, and Bolivia. have been collected in association with agricultural crops and ornamental grasses, including crimson fountain grass (Pennisetum setaceum) in Italy.

 Host Associations